 I work from home, but I also manage to get out of the house regularly with two different weekly exercise classes, two different monthly support group meetings, grocery shopping and various other bits and pieces.

-Nothing extraordinary there, I here you say.
+Nothing extraordinary there, I hear you say.
 But wait!
-I also have rheumatoid arthritis, fibromyalgia and type 2 diabetes along with other related conditions and side effects.
+I also have rheumatoid arthritis (RA), fibromyalgia and type 2 diabetes along with other related conditions and side effects.
 These give me fluctuating and unpredictable levels of pain, strength and energy.

 A lot of that attempted stability disappears when I go out with others.

 Don’t get me wrong, I want to go out.
 I enjoy celebrating big events and seeing my friends.

 Limited Energy Supply

 Some of you may be familiar with the Spoon Theory1.
 The idea behind it is that people with chronic illnesses only get a limited supply of energy (or spoons) each day.
 We have to ration our energy so it lasts until we go to bed.
 If we use too many spoons, we’ll have less to use the next day.
 When simple tasks like taking a shower or preparing a meal can use five per cent of our spoon supply, we can run out before the end of the day if we are not careful.

 It doesn’t matter if it is a big event (like a 50th birthday party) or meeting friends in a café – whenever an invitation comes up, or I consider planning something myself, my brain starts firing a long string of questions.